Online Regularization towards Always-Valid High-Dimensional Dynamic Pricing: Always-validity and regret analysis

-The following theorem bounds the regret of the proposed \texttt{OORMLP} dynamic pricing algorithm $\pi$. \begin{theorem}{(Regret guarantee for \texttt{OORMLP} algorithm)} Suppose the product contexts process $\{x_{t}\}_{t=1}^{T}$ satisfies the restricted eigenvalue condition \eqref{condi_RE_process} with constants $\{\phi_{t}^2\}_{t=1}^{T}$.
-Then, under the online regularization scheme \eqref{eq:main_online_regularization}, it holds with probability at least $1-\alpha$ that:
+This section establishes the regret analysis (Theorem \ref{thm:regret_analysis}) of the proposed \texttt{OORMLP} dynamic pricing algorithm (Algorithm \ref{alg:OORMMLP}) as a formal guarantee of the revenue-maximization quality (the third desiderata; Section \ref{subsec:regret}) of our online statistical learning framework.
+The following theorem bounds the regret of the proposed \texttt{OORMLP} dynamic pricing algorithm. \begin{theorem}{(Regret guarantee for \texttt{OORMLP} algorithm)} Suppose the product context sequence $\{x_{t}\}_{t=1}^{T}$ satisfies the restricted eigenvalue condition \eqref{condi_RE_process} with a non-random sequence $\{\phi_{t}^2\}_{t=1}^{T}$.
+Then, under the online regularization scheme \eqref{eq:main_online_regularization}, with probability at least $1-\alpha$,

-\end{theorem} \textbf{Sketch of proof.} We defer the full proof to Section \ref{pf:regret_bound}.
-Here we present the main reasoning to see why \texttt{OORMLP} secures logarithmic regret.
-First, for a given decision horizon $T$, Theorem \ref{thm:always_oracle} says that with probability at least $1-\alpha$, the oracle inequality always holds.
-Second, one has $\lambda_{t}^2 = O(t^{-1})$ from the online regularization scheme \eqref{eq:main_online_regularization}.
-Thus, the regret is of the order $\sum_{t=1}^{T}\lambda_{t}^{2}\lesssim\sum_{t=1}^{T}t^{-1}\lesssim \log T.$